Music made with modulars. Because that’s what we got the thing for in the first place, didn’t we?

 For techno that’d probably work – but with this melody-merging-type of music I’d either have to re-patch or need a massive modular synth.
 Which I totally need! 🙂

 Berlin-based Jasper Walden is one of those modular synth musicians who enjoys and develops the art of playing for an online audience.
 He started just 10 months ago – with a relatively compact system, playing the above piece titled Descent – and has hence uploaded 8 more videos.
-He tells us a bit more about Descent and why he got into [...]
+He tells us a bit more about Descent and why he got [...]

 It doesn’t take long to understand when a performer is trying too hard to fit in a certain place and his music simply follows a proven script.
 That is not the case of today’s Chosen Waves selection.
 One of the things I appreciate about guys like James Holden is they clearly play whatever they like rather than concentrating on making something that fits into a genre.
 Techno, shades of West Coast weirdness, echoes of geometrically composed soundscapes that border on raga through african rhythms with a zest of Canterbury rock: James managed to elbow his way to worldwide recognition through DJing, producing and the sonic arsenal of his Border Community label, founded in 2003.
 In 2014 he curated Sonic City Live, in Belgium, where, among the other things, he performed what you’re looking at today.